polyphene/docs.holium.org/docs/get-started/create-a-project.md

 You can now commit the changes to git.
 ```

-Then, we need to initialize a new Holium project on our file system with the command provisionned by
+Then, we need to initialize a new Holium project on our file system with the command provisioned by
 the CLI.

 ```shell